 - The muscles are then stimulated to contract and the organs move in a specific way.

 - For example, a person is going on a path and spots a muddy region ahead.
 His visual system receives the information of the muddy region and conveys it to his brain.
 The brain sends signals to the muscles to take action.
-The person turns his direction and successfully avoids the muddy region and becomes prevented from a possible dangerous slip and fall.
+The person turns in his direction and successfully avoids the muddy region and becomes prevented from a possible dangerous slip and fall.

 - The somatic nervous system also controls the reflex arcs, without any commands from the brain.
 This occurs through a direct connection between a nerve pathway and the spinal cord.